ggirelli/potpourri/oligo-melting-temperature/README.md

                         Possible values: allawi (based on ref.2, default) or freier (based on ref.1).
   -C, --celsius         Output temperature in Celsius degrees.
+Default: Kelvin -F, --usefile         Use when a file path is provided instead of a single
+                        sequence.
-Default: Kelvin -v, --verbose         Verbose output.
+  -v, --verbose         Verbose output.

 ```

 ### References